SomeWeekendReading/someweekendreading.github.io/_posts/2023-06-12-party-indictments.md

 <img src="{{ site.baseurl }}/images/dope-slap.png" width="329" height="195" alt="The Car Talk 'dope-slap'" title="The Car Talk 'dope-slap'" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"/>
 1. You still won't achieve statistical significance, because now you're down to just $N = 8$ data points.
-2. Also, you're excising inconvenient data to torture the data into telling you what you want to hear.
+2. Also, you're excising inconveniences to torture the data into telling you what you want to hear.
 This deserves a sound
    [_Car Talk_ dope slap](https://www.bostonglobe.com/ideas/2015/04/25/car-talk-lives-dictionary/6Ah5sXEGHIbGmR9FDkj5nK/story.html)
    with a rolled-up newspaper, and a firm "No!
 Bad analyst!
 Bad, bad!"